 Glenn Spencer was promoted to defensive coordinator in January of 2013.
 He coached the Cowboy defensive line in 2008 and has coached the OSU linebackers from 2009 through the present.

-The Cowboys have become one of the Big 12's elite teams with Spencer on the staff, as OSU has amassed a 49-16 record since he came to Stillwater prior to the 2008 season.
+Oklahoma State has become one of the Big 12's elite teams with Spencer on the staff, as the Cowboys have amassed a 66-25 record since he came to Stillwater prior to the 2008 season.
 OSU won a share of the Big 12 South title in 2010 and won the Big 12 outright in 2011.
 The Cowboys appeared in - and won - their first-ever BCS bowl game in 2011 with a victory over Stanford in the Tostitos Fiesta Bowl.

-The Oklahoma State defense has been among the nation's most opportunistic over the past four years, as the Cowboys have forced 130 turnovers to rank second nationally in that span.
-OSU led the nation with 44 turnovers forced in 2011 and was fifth with 34 in 2010.
+The Oklahoma State defense has been among the nation's most opportunistic since 2009, as the Cowboys have forced 174 turnovers to rank fourth in the nation.
+OSU ranked No. 1 in the country with 44 turnovers forced in 2011.

 Oklahoma State led the nation in turnover margin and fumbles recovered and ranked second in the nation in passes intercepted in 2011.
 OSU led the Big 12 in scoring defense in conference games and was 12th nationally in red zone defense.